dnksebastian/dnksebastian/README.md

 - **Backend:** Node.js, Express.js, basic Wordpress,
 - **Databases:** MongoDB,
 - **Testing tools:** Jest, React Testing Library, Vitest, Cypress,
-- **Tools:** Git, Vite
+- **Tools:** Git, Vite.

 ## 📖 Learning

-Currently, I'm working on:
+Currently I'm working on:

 - refining full-stack skills,
 - expanding TypeScript knowledge,
 - learning test-driven development and best practices in order to write clean, efficient code.

-I'm also planning to dive deeper into Wordpress in order to be able to create quick yet functional projects.
+I'm also planning to dive deeper into Wordpress to be able to create quick yet functional projects.
 I'd also like to become proficient with Python for automation purposes.
 I'm aiming to join open source projects as well as actively support non-profit organisations.

 ## 💼 Projects